 - Maybe you feel excited about doing Great Work in general… but you aren’t at all sure what that Great Work is.

-Whatever you are feeling is entirely fine… in fact, it’s more than fine!
+Whatever you are feeling is entirely fine… it’s more than fine!

 In fact, as you get into the flow, doing your Great Work, you’ll be kind of glad to see them, because it means you are on the right path!